omerb124/adsonlyfeedfb/README.md

-# Ads-only feed for facebook - Chrome extension
+# Adblock for facebook - Chrome extension